Rose opens with 65 to tie Pebble record at US Open

 PEBBLE BEACH, Calif.
-(AP) — Justin Rose played alongside Tiger Woods, and then joined him in the U.S. Open record book at Pebble Beach.
+(AP) — Justin Rose closed out his opening round with three straight birdies to lead the U.S. Open at Pebble Beach, which was all he could want.

+Rose knew what was at stake when he stood over a 12-foot birdie putt on the 18th hole in twilight Thursday from watching the telecast some six hours earlier, and from seeing Tiger Woods standing on the edge of the green.

+Make the putt and he not only had the lead, he would tie the U.S. Open record at Pebble Beach for the lowest round, a 6-under 65 posted by Woods in 2000 during his record romp.
+Rose lightly pumped his fist when it fell and soaked up the moment.

-In a gentle start to the toughest test in golf, Rose birdied his last three holes Thursday for a 6-under 65, giving him a one-shot lead on a day so accommodating that more than three dozen players broke par.
+In a gentle start to the toughest test in golf, Rose had a one-shot lead on a day so accommodating that more than three dozen players broke par.

 It was an ideal start for Rose and for the USGA, which wants a smooth ride after four years of various mishaps in the U.S. Open.
 The idea was to start safe and make the course progressively more difficult, and a forecast of dry weather for the week should make that easier to control.